System Variables

 emit processed_at = now

-emit meta source_row = $pipeline.source_row
+emit meta source_file = $source.file

 emit pipeline_run = $pipeline.execution_id